Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 It is intentionally designed to remain an eternally incomplete [[Work In Progress]], designed to be continuously improved by each individual and locality that joins [[The Quest]] towards [[The Goal]].

+## If One and All Wills It To Be

+Obviously any such plan to regenerate the world and co-create a flourishing and abundant [[New Era]] can only occur if [[One]] and [[All]] will and intend for it to be, and co-create the miracles along the Way.

+As it has been said, *if God wills, we will live, and also (enact the plan).*

 ## History and Inception

 In 2017, [[Jordan Nicholas Sukut]] began discussions with advisors regarding an Omni-Considerate and Omni-Encompassing Vision, Strategy, and Plan to meet this moment in [[The Story]], and usher humanity safely into a [[New Era]].

+It took a nation 10 years to land a man on the moon.
+We now have 10 years to land humanity and our planet on a safe trajectory towards a flourishing and abundant future for [[All]].

 ## Context